Macy's

 The Research

-I interviewed 4 out of 9 consumers within our target demographic, forward-thinking fashion enthusiasts, to better understand their shopping behaviors and expectations of international fashion brands entering the Chinese market.
+We interviewed consumers within our target demographic, forward-thinking fashion enthusiasts, to better understand their shopping behaviors and expectations of international fashion brands entering the Chinese market.

 Key behavioral patterns